Elixiter/mkto_google-spreadsheet/README.md

    the API limit and no way to resume fetching a list in the middle.
 6. The UX is quite poor: there are no status or loading indicators.
 Improving this is on the long-term roadmap.
-7. I should really store the bearer token in a Hidden instead of passing it as an argument.
+7. Yes, this started as as script, but adding UI components means future development should really be more object-oriented.
+This reorganization will likely occur before many features on the roadmap.